massive-oss/mlib/README.markdown

 ### Available commands

-	config (c) : Creates a .mlib config and haxelib.xml file in the current directory license (l) : Replaces the license text in the header of all hx files within a src directory allClasses (all) : Imports all classes within a src package into a central 'AllClasses.hx' class" incrementVersion (v) : Increments the version number in the haxeib manifest (haxelib.xml) package (p) : Packages and zips up the current project for haxelib install (i) : Installs local version of project to haxelib submit : Submits project to haxelib server
+	config (c) : Creates a .mlib config and haxelib.xml file in the current directory allClasses (all) : Imports all classes within a src package into a central 'AllClasses.hx' class license (l) : Replaces the license text in the header of all hx files within a src directory incrementVersion (v) : Increments the version number in the haxleib manifest (haxelib.xml) package (p) : Packages and zips up the current project for haxelib install (i) : Installs local version of project to haxelib submit : Submits project to haxelib server

 ### Creating a mlib project.